Rudolf Vrba participated in the trials of Nazis for war crimes and identified prominent Nazis who were in Auschwitz.

 SS Unterscharführer Franz Laister (Fate Unknown)

-Female SS Aufseherinen Johanna Langefeldt (Fate Unknown)
+Female SS Aufseherin Johanna Langefeldt (Fate Unknown)

 SS Unterscharführer Otto Latsch (Executed by the Poles)